 Camp Selection Criteria

 The BJRC Admissions Committee is responsible for selecting the students.
 The Committee is comprised of a subset of the Robotics Camp Planning Committee and all of the Head Coaches.
-Because of budget and space limitations, the Committee will limit the number of participants in Levels I and II to about 20 each, and Levels III and IV to about 10 each.
+Because of budget and space limitations, the Committee will limit the number of participants in Levels I to about 30 students, in Level II to about 20, Level III to about 15 and Level IV to about 10.
 It is important to note that participation in Level I does not guarantee a spot in the Level II class.
 Similarly, previous participation in Level II does not guarantee a spot in the Level III class.
 The Admissions Committee will only consider complete applications that arrive before the application deadline, and the age limit for each camp and the citizenship (or the 4-year consecutive Barbados school attendance) requirement will be strictly enforced.

 For all camp levels, the Admissions Committee will rank applicants taking the following factors into consideration:

 - The strength of the recommendation from the teacher or Principal

 - An assessment of the applicant’s interest and passion for STEM based on the submitted materials, and the coaches’ evaluations if the applicant was a previous camper

 - The behavior of the camper in any previous CSF camp(s).
 Campers who have been disruptive or disinterested will be given the lowest priority

 - The age of the applicant (older applicants will be given preference over younger applicants who have to option to re-apply in later years)